websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

 apply plugin: "com.liferay.portal.tools.rest.builder"
 ```

-Your `build.gradle` files in both modules must also declare dependencies on the portal release and the Vulcan API.
+Your `build.gradle` files in both modules must also declare dependencies on the portal release.

 ## YAML configuration